Business Line of Credit – Is it Right for my Business?

 What is Line of Credit?

-A business line of credit provides convenient and flexible access to funds from a pre-agreed credit facility.
+A business line of credit loan provides convenient and flexible access to funds from a pre-agreed credit facility, and is in our opinion one of the best credit products in the array of small businesses nowadays.
 The total size of the business line of credit is agreed at the onset of the facility so businesses don’t have to worry about credit approval each time they seek finance.
 Rather, businesses can simply drawdown on their existing credit facility, utilising as much of the funds as necessary, up to a pre-approved credit limit.

 |Business Line of Credit||Unsecured or Secured||3-12 months normally||$50,000||14%-30%|